- ERP systems were introduced with great promises and fanfare, pushed by financially incentivized entities.

 Well, it certainly is not customers!

-However there is a category of people that are very impressed with ERP systems, and this is invariably ERP consultants.
-They are the most assertive proponents for ERP, not the buyers of ERP systems, and certainly not the users of ERP systems.
+However, there is a category of people that are very impressed with ERP systems, and this is invariably ERP consultants.
+They are the most assertive proponents for ERP, not the buyers of ERP systems, and indeed not the users of ERP systems.
 When the strongest proponents of something are those that sell or install or service that item…..this naturally brings up questions as to the value to the consumer of that item.

 Getting Out of the ERP Trap